 It is anticipated that some of the proposed internal roadways will be private streets and not dedicated to the Town.
 In such instances, these roadways shall be subject to an easement allowing access by public and quasi-public vehicular traffic and shall be designed to adequately accommodate emergency response and emergency vehicles as determined by the Zoning Administrator, in consultation with emergency providers.

 If private street(s), with a width less than that of public streets is proposed, such streets shall be required to prohibit on-street parking.
 Additionally, any limitation or prohibition of on-street parking shall be privately enforced and the appropriate language codifying those regulations shall be listed in the appropriate covenants and restrictions, and where applicable, lease documentation.
 This shall not apply to perpendicular, angled, or parallel parking located along a private street which is outside of the private street’s thru-lanes.

+A construction entrance shall be provided from Mt.
+Comfort Road.
+Construction traffic shall not access the Real Estate from Philadelphia Drive.

+District A shall have vehicular access from Mt.
+Comfort Road prior to the issuance of any certificate of occupancy for a home in District A.

 Miscellaneous: